 VA loans offer veterans and eligible service members 100% financing, no mortgage insurance, and flexible requirements.
 Learn how they work and how to qualify.

-VA loans are a benefit for veterans, members of the Reserve and National Guard, and sometimes surviving spouses.
+VA Loans are a benefit for veterans, members of the Reserve and National Guard, and sometimes surviving spouses.
 They provide 100%financing with flexible underwriting guidelines if you’re eligible.
+Here’s everything to know about VA loans.

 The VA guarantees VA loans for lenders.
-This means if a borrower defaults, they pay the lender up to 25% of the loan amount.
-This makesup for the lack of down payment required for the loan and is why lenders canoffer flexible guidelines.
+This means if a borrower defaults, they pay the lender up to25% of the loan amount.
+This makes up for the lack of down payment required for the loan and is why lenders can offer flexible guidelines.
+You can apply for a VA loan with any VA-approved lender, and like any loan, you are free to shop around to get the best rates and terms.

 To be eligible for a VA loan, you must meet the following guidelines: